 Underground Natural Gas Storage - SB 958 by Sen. Richter and HB 1083 by Rep. Eagle would allow permitting of underground natural gas storage facilities.
 These facilities would inject natural gas more than 10,000 feet below ground.
 The bill would provide for expedited permitting of storage facilities but would require compliance with Florida's environmental and public safety laws.
 In addition, the bill would protect drinking water resources by prohibiting storage facilities in drinking water aquifers.
 SB 984 and HB 1085 would exempt from public records requirements, information relating to plans to establish an underground natural gas storage facility.
+HB 1083 and HB 1085 passed out of their first committee of reference.

 Adverse Possession - SB 1166 by Sen. Bradley and HB 903 by Rep. Davis would expand adverse possession claims to include an adverse possessor who controls the land through maintenance or improvements, without actually "occupying" the property.
 A person claiming adverse possession must provide certain information to the property appraiser, which would include a notarized attestation from the owner affirming that the property is known to be adversely possessed.
-HB 903 passed out of its first committee with an amendment to remove the notarized attestation portion of the bill.
+HB 903 passed out of its second committee and has been amended to remove the notarized attestation portion of the bill.